 - Incompatibility issues may put business critical legacy applications at risk

-However, the emergence of hybrid cloud, like VMware Cloud on AWS, offers businesses the best of both worlds.
+However, the emergence of hybrid cloud solutions, like VMware Cloud on AWS, offer businesses the best of both worlds.
 Organisations gain the flexibility and speed required to respond to changing business needs, accelerating innovation and aligning costs to business requirements.
-But the public cloud also integrates seamlessly with their on-premise infrastructure, enabling them to take advantage of their existing investments in IT: teams, skillsets, tools and processes.
+But the public cloud also integrates seamlessly with their on-premises infrastructure, enabling them to take advantage of their existing investments in IT: teams, skillsets, tools and processes.

 Accelerate Cloud Migrations

-VMC on AWS is ideal for organisations wanting to move to the cloud without the need to re-architect applications.
+VMware Cloud on AWS is ideal for organisations wanting to move to the cloud without the need to re-architect applications.
 Workloads can be moved to the cloud at scale in line with business needs.
-VMC on AWS lets enterprises make ‘quick wins’ when it comes to unlocking the benefits of public cloud, while allowing them to take incremental steps to consolidate their data centres over time.
+VMware Cloud on AWS lets enterprises make ‘quick wins’ when it comes to unlocking the benefits of public cloud, while allowing them to take incremental steps to consolidate their data centres over time.